-- Section I, which illustrates the policy of Cementir Holding N.V. (hereinafter "Cementir Holding" or "Company") regarding the remuneration of Executive and Non-Executive Directors (hereinafter, jointly, "Directors") for 2024, as well as the procedures used for the adoption and implementation of the policy.
-The Remuneration Policy for 2024, effective from 1 January 2024, remained unchanged compared to the previous year.

-Section II, which describes how the remuneration policy was implemented with reference to Directors and indicates the amounts paid during 2023 to Directors, providing a representation of each remuneration component.
+- Section I, which illustrates the policy of Cementir Holding N.V. (hereinafter "Cementir Holding" or "Company") regarding the remuneration of Executive and Non-Executive Directors (hereinafter, jointly, "Directors") for 2025, as well as the procedures used for the adoption and implementation of the policy.
+The Remuneration Policy for 2025, effective from 1 January 2025, remained overall unchanged compared to the previous year; consistent with the most recent trends in best market practices, the method of calculating the variable component of the Chairman's remuneration was changed to include ESG objectives and subject it to a cap (maximum amount payable). - Section II, which describes how the remuneration policy was implemented with reference to Directors and indicates the amounts paid during 2024 to Directors, providing a representation of each remuneration component.

-Please refer to the terms of the 2023 Remuneration Policy, effective from 1 January 2023, approved by the Shareholders' Meeting on 20 April 2023 with 93.05% of the votes cast and available on the Company's website, www.cementirholding.com.
+Please refer to the terms of the 2024 Remuneration Policy, effective from 1 January 2024, approved by the Shareholders' Meeting on 22 April 2024 with 91.79% of the votes cast and available on the Company's website, www.cementirholding.com.
 There have been no deviations or derogations from the approved Policy.

-The 2022 Remuneration Report was submitted to the non-binding and advisory vote of the General Meeting on 20 April 2023 and received the favourable vote of the overwhelming majority of shareholders, amounting to 94.40% of the votes cast, with only 5.60% voting against.
+The 2023 Remuneration Report was submitted to the non-binding and advisory vote of the General Meeting on 22 April 2024 and again received the favourable vote of the overwhelming majority of shareholders, amounting to 93.76% of the votes cast, with only 6.24% voting against.

-Given the broad consensus received, it was therefore deemed appropriate to maintain the same approach for this Remuneration Report, without substantial changes to its structure and level of disclosure.
+Given the broad consensus received, it was therefore deemed appropriate to maintain the same approach for this Remuneration Report, without changes to its structure and level of disclosure.